 Binoculars will also help you view nearby Whidbey Island, the Olympic Mountains and the numerous ships out at sea.

-Picnic Point in the winter
+Picnic Point in the winter and early spring

-Our winter excursion has us dressed in heavy clothes, towing shovels, sand buckets and plenty of snacks for some late-afternoon playtime.
+Our excursion has us dressed in heavy clothes, towing shovels, sand buckets and plenty of snacks for some late-afternoon playtime.
 My sons, Nikhil, 9, and Simon, 7, march up a long ramp to a pedestrian overpass.
 Fences on either side make it easy to watch trains pass underneath.
 The boys watch while I take in the amazing island views on the other side.
 We head down the next ramp to a picnic area and then hop down and across a few logs to the beach.

 “Which side do you boys want to go on?
 Rocky or sandy?”